alexOlaru0131/Tumor-Growth-Simulation/README.md

 Reinforcement Learning principles used:
 - the `RL agent` is the tumor
 - the `RL environment` is defined in `TumorEnv`
-- the available actions are: `normal growth` (balanced cell expansion), `rapid expansion` (aggressive tumor growth), `reduced growth` (cells multiply at a slower rate). `The reward` is proportional to the number of cells which motivates the tumor to grow.
+- the available actions are: `normal growth` (balanced cell expansion), `rapid expansion` (aggressive tumor growth), `reduced growth` (cells multiply at a slower rate)
+- `the reward` is proportional to the number of cells which motivates the tumor to grow.
 The mathematical model is as follows:

 The tumor is represented as a set of `spherical cells` of radius  in a 3D space